San Francisco Parking? Not a Problem With Gig!

 Gig out there and explore SF’s most popular neighborhoods.

 Heading to San Francisco?
 Get there with Gig.
 Our car share service covers fuel, insurance and parking within a HomeZone.
-That’s right: Parking’s covered, even when you’re parking in one of 12 garages in our San Francisco HomeZone.
+That’s right: Parking’s covered, even when you’re parking in one of 11 lots in our San Francisco HomeZone.
 So go ahead, Gig from Oakland Airport to SF and check out Pier 39, or Gig from UC Berkeley to the Marina and back again.
 You can leave your Gig vehicle without hassle in any approved parking space in the HomeZone.